Prime Rate

 Annual Fee: $0

 Twenty-one months of 0% interest is practically unheard of.
 That’s nearly two years to pay off a purchase or transfer without paying a dime in interest.
+To put that in perspective, the Federal Reserve reports the average credit card interest rate above 21% APR as of early 2026—meaning a $5,000 balance left on a standard card for 21 months would cost you over $1,800 in interest alone.

 Best for: Large purchases you need time to pay off